bubble-framework/bubble-framework/README.md

 # Workflow

 - Every time you open a new Pull Request in your GitHub repo, or push a change to an existing Pull Request, the Bubble-generated workflow will blow a new bubble for you.
+Each bubble is provisioned with its own set of AWS resources using your Bubble-created IAM credentials.
+This includes an S3 bucket to store your application's static assets, Lambda@Edge functions for handling server-side rendered routes, and a CloudFront distribution to serve up the assets from S3 and trigger the Lambdas
-The first time this occurs, a `${repo-name}-Lambdas` DynamoDB table will be provisioned with your Bubble-created IAM credentials in order to keep track of Lambdas associated with each bubble.
-This will be useful when you initiate teardown of your bubbles in the future.
+- The first time we blow a new bubble for your project, a `${repo-name}-Lambdas` DynamoDB table will be provisioned with your Bubble-created IAM credentials in order to keep track of Lambdas associated with each bubble.
+This will be useful when you initiate teardown of your bubbles in the future
 - You may view the deployment progress within each Pull Request in your GitHub repository.
 The shareable URL for your new bubble will be displayed once ready
 - You may also view the build logs of bubble deployment and removal workflows in the Actions tab of your GitHub repository.
 - When a Pull Request is closed or merged, Bubble will automatically pop all bubbles associated with that particular Pull Request.
-You may also manually pop all bubbles across your entire repository with the `bubble destroy` CLI command or through the dashboard.
+You may also manually pop all bubbles across your entire repository with the `bubble destroy` CLI command or through the dashboard

 # Commands